o0olele/OpenGL_OpenCV_AR/Cube Demo/src/readme.md

 # About these files
 - camera.yml

-  the parameters of the camera using in this project
+  the parameters of the camera using in this project, maybe you need to get this file by [opencv aruco](https://docs.opencv.org/4.0.1/da/d13/tutorial_aruco_calibration.html) module

 - stb_image.h